-- Chapter 2: Functions introduces modular programming.
-We stress the fundamental idea of dividing a program into components that can be independently debugged, maintained, and reused.
+- Chapter 2: Functions highlights the idea of dividing a program into components that can be independently debugged, maintained, and reused.

-- Chapter 3: Object-Oriented Programming introduces data abstraction.
-We emphasize the concept of a data type and its implementation using Java's class mechanism.
+- Chapter 3: Object-Oriented Programming emphasizes the concept of a data type and its implementation, using Java's class mechanism.

-- Chapter 4: Algorithms and Data Structures introduces classical algorithms for sorting and searching, and fundamental data structures, including stacks, queues, and symbol tables.
+- Chapter 4: Algorithms and Data Structures discusses classical algorithms for sorting and searching, and fundamental data structures, including stacks, queues, and symbol tables.